-- (a) Communication of Assignment to Faculty - (1) A tentative assignment of responsibilities, including the modalities for all courses to be taught, for the fall semester shall be provided no later than July 15. - (2) A tentative assignment of responsibilities, including the modalities for all courses to be taught, for the spring semester shall be provided no later than November 20. - (3) Assignments include the course modality, which is solely determined by the University. - (4) The faculty member shall be notified of the final assignment, including the modalities of all courses to be taught, in writing no later than two (2) weeks in advance of the starting date of each semester.
+- (a) Faculty preference for schedules and courses - (1) Department Chairs will endeavor to ask faculty at the end of week three what courses they would prefer to teach, and their preferred schedules for teaching. - (2) Faculty will provide their input at the end of week four on their course and schedule preferences. - (3) When scheduling courses, availability of rooms and managing course availability for students, including managing course conflicts shall take priority over faculty preference. - (4) Faculty may request a meeting with their chair regarding their course assignment.
+Meetings should be requested before the opening of course registration.
+If practical, the chair will meet with faculty members who request a meeting. - (b) Communication of Assignment to Faculty - (1) A tentative assignment of responsibilities, including the modalities for all courses to be taught, for the fall semester shall be provided no later than July 15. - (2) A tentative assignment of responsibilities, including the modalities for all courses to be taught, for the spring semester shall be provided no later than November 20. - (3) Assignments include the course modality, which is solely determined by the University. - (4) The faculty member shall be notified of the final assignment, including the modalities of all courses to be taught, in writing no later than two (2) weeks in advance of the starting date of each semester.
 A faculty member's assignment for the spring semester shall also include the end date for their academic year contract (i.e. when nine-month faculty go "off contract").
-Alternatively, the university may inform the faculty as a body in writing of the academic year end date by the end of the first week of classes during the spring semester. - (5) The faculty member shall receive their draft Faculty Assignment of Responsibilities and Effort (FARE) Report no later than the Monday of the third full week of classes during the fall and spring semesters. - (6) New faculty members shall be informed of assigned duties as soon as practicable. - (b) Change in Assignment - (1) If it should become necessary to make changes in a faculty member's assignment, the person responsible for making the change shall notify the faculty member as soon as practicable prior to making such changes and shall specify the changes and the reason for the changes in writing. - (2) The University shall make a good faith effort not to change a faculty member's teaching assignment, including a change in course modality, fewer than two (2) weeks prior to the beginning of the semester. - (3) If a faculty member has been assigned or reassigned a course or a course's modality has been changed fewer than two (2) weeks prior to the beginning of the semester, such circumstances will be taken into account when reviewing the faculty members' performance. - 7.5 Equitable Opportunity.
+Alternatively, the university may inform the faculty as a body in writing of the academic year end date by the end of the first week of classes during the spring semester. - (5) The faculty member shall receive their draft Faculty Assignment of Responsibilities and Effort (FARE) Report no later than the Monday of the third full week of classes during the fall and spring semesters.

+- (6) New faculty members shall be informed of assigned duties as soon as practicable. - (c) Change in Assignment - (1) If it should become necessary to make changes in a faculty member's assignment, the person responsible for making the change shall notify the faculty member as soon as practicable prior to making such changes and shall specify the changes and the reason for the changes in writing. - (2) The University shall make a good faith effort not to change a faculty member's teaching assignment, including a change in course modality, fewer than two (2) weeks prior to the beginning of the semester. - (3) If a faculty member has been assigned or reassigned a course or a course's modality has been changed fewer than two (2) weeks prior to the beginning of the semester, such circumstances will be taken into account when reviewing the faculty members' performance. - 7.5 Equitable Opportunity.
 To the extent feasible, each faculty member will be given assignments that provide equitable opportunities in relation to other faculty members, to meet required criteria for annual evaluations, reappointment, and promotion.